Short-nose

 seen?
 This

-stick-like fish with a short, blunt lower jaw is sometimes seen on
+long stick-like fish with a short, blunt lower jaw is sometimes seen

-a rounded tip too.
+has a reddish tip.
 Dorsal fin has black edges.
 Tail fin is forked.

 |